 Multiple AWS Accounts

 This is a basic but critical standard best practice to consistently follow.
 From a security perspective, it’s a no-brainer as permissions and access levels can be set according to the rule of least privilege.
-However from a CI/CD pipeline point of view, with each developer having their own account, their actions won’t impact on the production environment or other’s due to the limits set.
+However from a CI/CD pipeline point of view, with each developer having their own account, their actions won’t impact the production environment or others due to the limits set.
 This can be further taken advantage of when using AWS SAM or CloudFormation templates, as functions can be tested locally against live cloud resources within their own machines and accounts.

 It’s also useful to create accounts for beta deployment and production, in order to create separation.
 Within the multiple accounts, groups can be created with policies attached enabling the sharing of scripts and avoiding manual processes.

-As any developer knows, visibility is key to ensure autonomy, assurance and confidence.
+As any developer knows, visibility is key to ensure autonomy, assurance, and confidence.
 As applications grow and more features are involved, new AWS accounts created and further services employed, monitoring becomes increasingly important as the potential for failure increases synonymously.

 Using a monitoring system that can reach all aspects of your serverless infrastructure from supporting all services used, providing insights into performance and costs, and simple and quick switches between accounts will provide full assurance that you know exactly what is going on within.
-Many monitoring systems use an alerting system for failures or errors, which is undeniably helpful for instant acknowledgement and quick remediation.
+Many monitoring systems use an alerting system for failures or errors, which is undeniably helpful for instant acknowledgment and quick remediation.

-And so, it’s clear that the common themes for successful large scale serverless projects are varying degrees of separations and simplicity.
-Scalability in the serverless world is dependent on independent services that interact with each other but aren’t wholly reliant on another.
+And so, it’s clear that the common themes for successful large-scale serverless projects are varying degrees of separations and simplicity.
+Scalability in the serverless world is dependent on independent services that interact with each other but aren’t wholly reliant on one another.
 AWS has created a plethora of brilliant services that can integrate seamlessly with each other, here’s a list of AWS services we think everyone should have in their starter toolkit, to get you started.
-However to get the best out of each of them, make use of their full capabilities and don’t be shy to employ other services within a function for extra productivity.
+However to get the best out of each of them, make use of their full capabilities, and don’t be shy to employ other services within a function for extra productivity.

 Lastly, don’t forget about security and that crucial visibility into your infrastructure’s performance so you know all is safe and running as it should be!
 Learn more about how Dashbird can help you with keeping on top of your application’s performance.